Halberstadt

-In World War I, Halberstadt was the site of a German military airbase and aircraft manufacturing facilities.
-In World War II, Halberstadt was a regional production center for Junkers aircraft, which also housed an SS forced labor camp.
-Halberstadt now encompasses the area where the Langenstein-Zwieberge concentration camp existed.
+In World War I Halberstadt was the site of a German military airbase and aircraft-manufacturing facilities.
+In World War II Halberstadt was a regional production center for Junkers aircraft, which also housed an SS forced labor camp.
+Halberstadt now includes the area where the Langenstein-Zwieberge concentration camp was situated.

+Today the city has around 450 timber framed houses in its city centre and timber framed old villages like Langenstein.

 Geography

 Halberstadt is situated between the Harz in the south and the Huy hills in the north on the Holtemme and Goldbach rivers, both left tributaries of the Bode.
 Halberstadt is the base of the Department of Public Management of the Hochschule Harz University of Applied Studies and Research.

 The town center retains many important historic buildings and much of its ancient townscape.
 Notable places in Halberstadt include Halberstadt Cathedral, the Church of Our Lady (Liebfrauenkirche) and St Martin's, churches built in the 12th and 13th centuries.
 Halberstadt is the site of the first documented large, permanent pipe organ installation in 1361.
 The cathedral is notable among those in northern European towns in having retained its medieval treasury in virtually complete condition.
 Among its treasures are the oldest surviving tapestries in Europe, dating from the 12th century.
 The town is also a stop on the scenic German Timber-Frame Road.